lrenee/divvy-buy/README.md

 ## Overview

+DIVVY BUY is a community sourcing discussion board application, which aims to provide a space for individuals located within the same community to come together to harness the buying power of a larger group / bulk purchase.

-A few years ago I started cooking my way through a Weight Watcher's cookbook, beginning with the very first recipe.
+A few years ago I started cooking my way through a cookbook, beginning with the very first recipe.
 Occasionally, I have found my progress stagnated by hard to find ingredients (such as Romanesco broccoli, Scotch bonnet peppers, and huckleberries, to name a few.)
 In order to solve this problem, I decided to create an application that will help locate and spread the cost of such difficult to find items.

-My application will provide a space for individuals located within the same community to come together to harness the buying power of a larger group / bulk purchase.
-I have found myself in a position where there is something that I want to buy, but the item is only available in larger quantities than I personally need.
-There is both a physical merchandise component to this problem, as well as an experiential component.
+There is both a physical merchandise component (for example, the availability of huckleberries - they are limited to the Northwest, with Amazon.com selling a 3-gallon bucket), as well as an experiential component (for example, box seats to the Kentucky Derby).

-Examples of the physical merchandise side include Hanukkah cookies, mini Rubik's cubes (Alibaba.com), and huckleberries (limited availability to the Northwest, with Amazon.com selling a 3-gallon bucket).
-Examples of the experiential component include box seats (such as to the Kentucky Derby, a concert, or a playoff game), a premier wine tasting (such as a bottle of Dom Perignon and / or Chateau Margaux), and chartering a private jet.
+Other examples include: Hanukkah cookies, mini Rubik's cubes (Alibaba.com), other box seats (such as to a concert or a playoff game), a premier wine tasting (such as a bottle of Dom Perignon and / or Chateau Margaux), and chartering a private jet.

 This application should help to solve this issue.